-New Jersey----has an aged/disabled level of 100%; a 500% ADAP level & SPAP levels of \$31,850 for 1 & \$36,791 for 2.
-A new waiver covers up to parent cut).
-The legislature opposes his \$3 adult daycare co-pay proposal and ending state Part D wraparound & co-pay aid.
+New Jersey---has an aged/disabled level of 100%; a 500% ADAP level & SPAP levels of \$31,850 for 1 & \$36,791 for 2.
+A waiver covers up to 70,000 childless, non-disabled adults with income under \$140/ mo.
+The legislature earlier raised the parent level to 200% & ended CHIP premiums for those below 200% (but cut its upper limit to 350%).
+The state cut hospital charity & medical teaching funds, raised SPAP co-pays & cut its formulary.
+Christie sought to drop coverage of legal aliens, township indigent care funding & the expanded overage of parents (but later relented on the parent cut).
+The legislature opposes his \$3 adult daycare co-pay proposal & ending state Pt D wraparound & co-pay aid.
 He still rejects US birth control, obstetrics and cervical & breast cancer screening funds and vetoed a family planning bill.
-He plans to meet a \$10+ billion deficit by higher cost-sharing; and seeks a 2nd "comprehensive" waiver to "save" \$300 million (Google "New Jersey Concept Paper" for details; yet note that the proposed cut in the parent level cut has since been dropped) He plans \$240 million in savings by forcing the rest of the aged & disabled (many are still in fee-for-service coverage) into managed care plans (including even their Rx, home health, adult day health care & personal attendant services) and cuts of \$8 million to women's health (but not ADAP) ---plus \$9 million in mental health & \$5 million in legal aid cuts.
-After being promised higher rates, nursing homes now face 6% to 8% cuts due to a combination of legislation, budget & administrative actions Christie approved.
-CMS claims the state owes \$145 million for improperly-claimed matching for inadequate, sub-par personal care services.
+He plans to meet a \$10+ billion deficit by higher cost-sharing; and seeks a 2nd "comprehensive" waiver to "save" \$300 million (Google "New Jersey Concept Paper" for details; but note that the proposed parent level cut has since been dropped) He plans \$240 million in savings by forcing the rest of the aged & disabled (many are still in fee-for-service coverage) into managed care plans (including even their Rx, home health, adult day health care & personal attendant services) and cuts of \$8 million to women's health (but not ADAP) ---plus \$9 million in mental health & \$5 million in legal aid cuts.
+After being promised higher rates, nursing homes now face 6 to 8% cuts from a combination of legislative, budget & administrative actions Christie approved.
+CMS says the state owes it \$145 million for improperly-claimed matching for inadequate, sub-par personal care services